 I love this little dog (in case you couldn’t tell from the 20,000 posts about her).
 She makes my life happy with her innocence, playfulness, and devotion.

-Now to my horror, we learned she has to keep the cone on for two weeks, which might as well be two years.
+Now to my frustration, we learned she has to keep the cone on for two weeks, which might as well be two years.
 She hates every second of it.
 But if she doesn’t use it, she’d eat away at the stitches and be back on the operating table.
 I tell myself time goes fast.
 Before long, we’ll have our little Libby back, running and jumping, at least according to the surgeon.

 By the way, I refuse to call it the “Cone of Shame” as I’ve heard them referenced.
-Instead, I call it the “Cone of Honor,” a testament to Libby’s — and other dogs’ — fortitude and patience.
+Instead, I call it the “Cone of Honor,” a testament to Libby’s—and other dogs—fortitude and patience.

 I’m thankful for modern medicine and the wonderful staff that kept our dog from going lame.

 Believe it or not, I’m even grateful to the “Cone of Honor.”
+I know it will help bring our sweet terrier back to us.

 Have you had a pet operated on?
 Comments are always welcome and if you enjoyed, please share.